 The Digital Prosopography of the Roman Republic (DPRR) is the result of a three-year, AHRC-funded project based at the Department of Classics and the Department of Digital Humanities at King’s College London led by Professor Henrik Mouritsen and Dr Maggie Robb.
-The website is designed, developed and maintained by King's Digital Lab (KDL) and we has made an effort to make the content accessible and/or offer accessible alternatives to all audiences.
+The website is designed, developed and maintained by King's Digital Lab (KDL) and we have made an effort to make the content accessible and/or offer accessible alternatives to all audiences.

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: